-- Agreeing a Devolution Deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170m to deliver new homes. - ➤ Supporting through Cambridgeshire and Peterborough Devolution Deal - £4.1m of investment to accelerate the growth of St Neots as part of the St Neots Masterplan, the first Market Town in the Combined Authority to complete one. - Investing £146.7m Local Growth Fund to the area. - ▶ Establishing a Greater Cambridge City Deal worth £500m, which is working alongside the Combined Authority to ensure that the recommendations of the CPIER and the needs of this sub-economy are effectively responded to locally.
+- Agreeing a devolution deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170 million to deliver new homes. - Support through Cambridgeshire and Peterborough Devolution Deal £4.1m of investment to accelerate the growth of St Neots as part of the St Neots Masterplan, the first Market Town in the Combined Authority to complete one. - Investing £146.7m Local Growth Fund to the area.

-- ▶ Investing over £650m, since 2010, through Homes England, to support housing delivery across Cambridgeshire and Peterborough. - ▶ Working with the Department for International Trade and other local partners, the Combined Authority will seek to maximise trade and investment opportunities within the area, forming a chapter of the wider Arc Internationalisation Plan.
-This will include a Greater Peterborough Inward Investment Pilot to actively market Peterborough and in collaboration with the Greater Cambridge Partnership building on the work already undertaken by - private sector partners in Cambridge to boost Outward Promotional Activity to sell the Cambridge brand in more global markets. - In partnership with the Environment Agency and other flood risk management authorities, producing a jointly owned strategic plan for managing flood risk, considering climate change and sea level risk and take steps locally to support the delivery of the resulting option for managing flood risk in the Fens.
+- Greater Cambridge has established a City Deal with Government worth £500m, which is working alongside the Combined Authority to ensure that the recommendations of the CPIER and the needs of this sub-economy are effectively responded to locally. - Investing over £650m, since 2010, through Homes England, to support housing delivery across Cambridgeshire and Peterborough. - A Greater Peterborough Inward Investment Pilot will look to actively market Peterborough as an opportunity to international investors working with the Department for International Trade. - Building on work already undertaken by Cambridge University, the Combined Authority will collaborate with the Greater Cambridge Partnership and the Department for International Trade to boost Outward Promotional Activity will enable us to sell the Cambridge brand in more global markets. - In partnership with the Environment Agency and other flood risk management authorities, produce a jointly owned strategic plan for managing flood risk, taking into account climate change and sea level risk, and support the delivery of the resulting option for managing flood risk in the Fens.